HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/frontend/openlayers-vectorlayer.md

 It was a bit like throwing pizza at the wall, and see what sticks.

-What I think this does,
+What I think this does, is when all features loaded, it sets the type to icon, which is the style I want to use.

 ```js{4}
 const vector = new VectorLayer({